hanatos/vkdt/src/pipe/modules/colour/readme.md

 conjunction with skin tone presets (cf. `colour-monk-[0-9].pst`), this is useful to match skin rendition precisely in difficult lighting situations.

+## gamut mapping

-a note on gamut mapping: the `gamut` parameter employs a few lookup tables to work. in particular the optional inputs `abney` and `spectra` have to be connected. you can easily do this by applying the `gamut.pst` preset (press `ctrl-p` and start to type `gamut.pst` until it shows as the first entry in the list, then press enter). once this is done, the parameter is closely intertwined with the `sat` control: if `gamut` is set to unlimited, increasing chroma will quickly push colours outside of the spectral locus, which can be observed by connecting an instance of a [ciediag module](../ciediag/readme.md) to the `hist` display for instance. limiting to spectral locus instead will only show an effect if `sat` is increased, and never push colours off limits. the two other options (rec2020 and rec709) first scale down all colours such that the theoretical maximum (on the spectral locus boundary) will fit into the respective colour space. `sat` can then be used to increase saturation again from there, but will never produce values outside the respective tristimulus gamut.
+the `gamut` parameter employs a few lookup tables to work. in particular the optional inputs `abney` and `spectra` have to be connected. you can easily do this by applying the `gamut.pst` preset (press `ctrl-p` and start to type `gamut.pst` until it shows as the first entry in the list, then press enter). once this is done, the parameter is closely intertwined with the `sat` control: if `gamut` is set to unlimited, increasing chroma will quickly push colours outside of the spectral locus, which can be observed by connecting an instance of a [ciediag module](../ciediag/readme.md) between this module and the `hist` display for instance. limiting to spectral locus instead will only show an effect if `sat` is increased, and never push colours off limits. the two other options (rec2020 and rec709) first scale down all colours such that the theoretical maximum (on the spectral locus boundary) will fit into the respective colour space. `sat` can then be used to increase saturation again from there, but will never produce values outside the respective tristimulus gamut.

 ## parameters

 * `exposure` this is here for convenience, so we save the memory bandwidth to carry all the pixels to yet another module doing a trivial transform on the input data.
-* `sat` saturation control using dt UCS
+* `sat` saturation control using dt UCS or the optional lookup tables if they are connected.
 * `mode` the module can be run in `parametric` mode, where the colour matrix and white balance coefficients are used and then the RBF only comes into play for gamut mapping. the `data driven` mode works on an aribtrary list of source and target points which can be given in the parameters as `source` and `target` list of points. this parameter runs a ui group, so it will show/hide a few other elements.
-* `gamut` the gamut can be left untouched, projected to spectral locus, rec2020, or rec709
+* `gamut` the gamut can be left untouched, projected to spectral locus, rec2020, or rec709. works only if the abney and spectra inputs are connected.
 * `picked` what to do with the picked input colour, if it is connected to the `picked` connector. it can be used as source for white balancing and/or deflickering.
 * `matrix` input device transform mode: use the image matrix or a selection of presets, or the colour lut.